 These gaiters feature a polyester and Lycra blend similar to a bathing suit material.
 At just 1.5 ounces for the pair, they’re lightweight, and we found the material to be breathable.
 With the addition of these gaiters, our feet never felt like they were overheating.
 The top of the gaiter reaches a few inches above the ankle, and the fabric holds enough structure to stay securely in place.

 They’re constructed similarly to the Altra Trail Gaiter and other over-the-shoe gaiters, with a hook in the front and a Velcro patch in the back that will work on just about any trail shoe.
-You have to install the self-adhesive Velcro yourself, but each set of gaiters comes with a six-inch strip of adhesive that provides more than enough for a couple of pairs of shoes.
+You have to install the self-adhesive Velcro yourself, but each set of gaiters comes with a 6-inch strip of adhesive that provides more than enough for a couple of pairs of shoes.

-Once installed, we found that these gaiters provided a secure fit and kept dust, dirt, and debris out of our shoes.
-These stretchy, lightweight gaiters will have limited durability, so you might re-think bushwhacking through brambles or scraping against sharp rocks.
-However, they’ll perform great in most trail running applications.
+Once installed, these gaiters provided a secure fit and kept dust, dirt, and debris out of our shoes.
+However, these stretchy, lightweight gaiters have limited durability, so you might rethink bushwhacking through brambles or scraping against sharp rocks.

 Material: 83% polyester/17% Lycra